Jim Jordan lost a second House speaker vote. Here's what happens next.

 Jordan could call a third vote

 In the short term, Jordan could call another vote to try to shore up his support.
-It wasn't immediately clear if or when he might call for a third ballot.
+That won't happen until Thursday at the earliest, Jordan indicated.

 Speaker pro tempore Patrick McHenry's powers could be expanded